JD Program Admissions

 Q. When are applicants notified of an admission decision?

 A. The Admissions Office will notify you by email when your file is complete.
-Once you have received this email, the committee has begun reviewing your file.
-A decision is likely in the next 3-5 weeks.
+Once you have received this email, the committee has begun reviewing your file and you will often hear a decision within 2-3 weeks.
 Applicants may also use our online status checker.
 Details to access the portal will be sent to you via email.

 Q. If admitted, when will I have to pay an acceptance deposit?

-A. If admitted prior to March 1, the acceptance deposit date is April 15.
-For students admitted after March 1, the acceptance deposit deadline is typically 3-4 weeks from the date of acceptance.
-Cincinnati Law requires only one acceptance deposit of $250; half of that deposit ($125) is refundable up to May 15 if you notify us of your intent not to enroll.
+A. If admitted prior to March 15, the first acceptance deposit date is April 15.
+For students admitted after March 1, the first acceptance deposit deadline is typically 2-4 weeks from the date of acceptance.
+Cincinnati Law requires two enrollment deposits of $250 (non-refundable).
 For these reasons, we prefer not to grant acceptance deposit extensions.

 Q. How much does it cost to attend Cincinnati Law?

 A. Ohio resident tuition and fees for the academic year are $24,010, with non-resident tuition and fees at $29,010.
-Approximately 85% of the entering classes from 2014-2018 were awarded scholarships further reducing students’ actual net cost.
+Approximately 95% of the entering classes from 2014-2022 were awarded scholarships further reducing students’ actual net cost.
 The Cincinnati area has a low cost of living, especially considering the size of our metropolitan area.
-Cincinnati has recently been noted as one of the nation's Top 5 Most Affordable Cities by Forbes.
+In 2021, Cincinnati was ranked No. 2 in the nation for Most Affordable Cities by Move.org.

 Q. Is admission competitive?